MetLife General Counsel Ricardo Anzaldua to retire - memo

-June 8 MetLife Inc General Counsel Ricardo Anzaldua will retire at the end of the year after five years with the insurer, according to an internal memo seen by Reuters.
+June 8 (Reuters) - MetLife Inc General Counsel Ricardo Anzaldua will retire at the end of the year after five years with the insurer, according to an internal memo seen by Reuters.

 Anzaldua, whose last day as general counsel will be June 30, will remain as a special legal adviser to Chief Executive Steve Kandarian through Dec.
 31, the memo said.